binshops/laravel-blog/README.md

 ## Version History
+- 7.1.8                 - ability to remove images from posts (this feature does not work for old posts)
 - 7.1.7                 - updates CKEditor
 - 7.1.5                 - minor fix for recent posts
 - 7.1.4                 - updates fulltext search package which solves the search issue